offensive-packaging/documentation/stunnel4/index.md

             address of sessiond TLS cache server

         sni = SERVICE_NAME:SERVER_NAME_PATTERN (server mode)
-            Use the service as a slave service (a name-based virtual server) for Server Name Indication TLS extension (RFC 3546).
+            Use the service as a secondary service (a name-based virtual server) for Server Name Indication TLS extension (RFC 3546).

-            SERVICE_NAME specifies the master service that accepts client connections with the accept option.
+            SERVICE_NAME specifies the primary service that accepts client connections with the accept option.
 SERVER_NAME_PATTERN specifies the host name to be redirected.
 The pattern may start with the '*' character, e.g.  '*.example.com'.
-Multiple slave services are normally specified for a single master service.
-The sni option can also be specified more than once within a single slave service.
+Multiple secondary services are normally specified for a single primary service.
+The sni option can also be specified more than once within a single secondary service.

-            This service, as well as the master service, may not be configured in client mode.
+            This service, as well as the primary service, may not be configured in client mode.

-            The connect option of the slave service is ignored when the protocol option is specified, as protocol connects to the remote host before TLS handshake.
+            The connect option of the secondary service is ignored when the protocol option is specified, as protocol connects to the remote host before TLS handshake.

-            Libwrap checks (Unix only) are performed twice: with the master service name after TCP connection is accepted, and with the slave service name during the TLS handshake.
+            Libwrap checks (Unix only) are performed twice: with the primary service name after TCP connection is accepted, and with the secondary service name during the TLS handshake.

             The sni option is only available when compiled with OpenSSL 1.0.0 and later.